ManojVirinchi/cis6930fa24-project3/README.md

 ## Functions

 ### `process_input(url_input, file_input)`
   - **Description**: Processes the input PDF (from URL or file upload), extracts incident data, and generates visualizations.
+This also uses time stamp of the input i.e timestamp of the URL and the timestamp of the uploaded file and process the pdf that was recently uploaded .
   - **Outputs**: Multiple plots for visualizing incident data.

 ### `create_cluster_plot(df)`